 Cutaneous features without weakness — Patients who present with cutaneous signs of DM but with normal strength and normal muscle enzymes require a skin biopsy to confirm the diagnosis.
 In such patients, EMG and MRI may reveal occult muscle disease, but such studies are generally not needed in patients with classic clinical presentations, if the clinician can be confident that there is no muscle weakness present.
 Findings on skin biopsy in patients with DM and the further evaluation of patients with clinically amyopathic DM (ADM) are described separately.
 These patients may develop myopathy over time, so close follow-up is needed.
 In addition, these patients may have or develop pulmonary disease or a malignancy; thus, a thorough evaluation should be performed including pulmonary function testing and an assessment for malignancy.
-(See "Clinical manifestations of dermatomyositis and polymyositis in adults", section on 'Skin findings' and "Clinical manifestations of dermatomyositis and polymyositis in adults", section on 'Amyopathic dermatomyositis' and "Initial management of cutaneous dermatomyositis", section on 'Patient evaluation' and 'Skin biopsy' above and 'Electromyography' above and 'MRI' above.)
+(See "Clinical manifestations of dermatomyositis and polymyositis in adults", section on 'Skin findings' and "Clinical manifestations of dermatomyositis and polymyositis in adults", section on 'Amyopathic dermatomyositis' and "Initial management of cutaneous dermatomyositis in adults", section on 'Patient evaluation' and 'Skin biopsy' above and 'Electromyography' above and 'MRI' above.)

 DIFFERENTIAL DIAGNOSIS — Dermatomyositis (DM) DM and polymyositis (PM) must be distinguished from other conditions that cause muscle weakness, with or without muscle enzyme elevation.
 The differential diagnosis of DM and PM thus includes other inflammatory myopathies, motor neuron disease, myasthenia gravis, and the muscular dystrophies, as well as a variety of inherited, metabolic, drug–induced, endocrine, and infectious myopathies.
 Notably, none of these disorders are associated with the skin lesions that are characteristic of DM.
 Additionally, in DM and PM, myalgia tends to be mild, unlike the more prominent muscle pain that occurs in polymyalgia rheumatica, fibromyalgia, and viral or bacterial myositis. (table 1) .
 (See "Approach to the patient with muscle weakness" and "Clinical manifestations of dermatomyositis and polymyositis in adults", section on 'Skin findings'.)